undistro/zora/docs/install.md

 # Install

 Zora requires an existing Kubernetes cluster accessible via `kubectl`.
-After the installation process the Kubernetes cluster will be your [management cluster](/glossary#management-cluster) with the Zora components installed.
+After the installation process this cluster will be your [management cluster](/glossary#management-cluster) with the Zora components installed.
 So it is recommended to keep it separated from any application workload.